-- 2. Remove the cap from the filler neck and slowly pour the recommended amount of coolant into the system. - 3.
+- 2. Remove the cap from the filler neck (located under the service access cover) and slowly pour the recommended amount of coolant into the system. - 3.
 Move the ATV outside or to a well-ventilated area and start the engine allowing it to run for several minutes; then remove the filler cap and check the coolant level.
 Add coolant as required until coolant is visible within one inch of the top of the filler neck. - 4.
 Install the filler cap on the filler neck and tighten until the cap contacts the stop.